18F/join.tts.gsa.gov/positions/Information Technology Specialist GS15 APPS INFOSEC.md

 {% include job/key_objectives.html %}

-  - Senior IT Expert:
-    - Engages with customer agencies to perform needs analyses to define opportunities for new or improved business processes, solutions, practices, products, services or strategies based on user needs.
-    - Consults with agency partners to refine functional requirements and translate functional requirements into user stories and technical specifications.
-    - Develops user-centered requirements, specifications, and/or user stories for systems that meet business requirements and advises on the merits of proposed IT systems development projects.
+  - Software Engineering/Applications Security Development:
+    - Serves as an expert software engineer and applications developer and consultant, managing and directing multiple highly complex and innovative IT and information security projects and initiatives.
-    - Serves as a recognized and respected authority on a diverse range of highly technical software issues.
+    - Serves as a recognized authority on a diverse range of highly technical and complex software engineering, development, security, and usability issues as well as more widespread issues affecting customer agencies’ missions.
-  - Expert IT Project Leadership and Delivery:
-    -  Reviews projects for technical feasibility and adherence with the organization's mission objectives and provides recommendations to management prior to commencement of IT projects.
-    -  Determines project objectives and sets priorities; anticipates potential threats or opportunities.
-    -  Applies human-centered design techniques to drive IT project decisions to ensure the right IT product is being developed.
+    - Coordinates information security and digital service development activities within the program organization relating to application development and integration as well as a wide range of major initiatives associated with other TTS organizations and partner agencies.
+    - Advises program leadership, staff, and members of the employing organization on all matters pertaining to delivery, information security, privacy, strategy, information architecture, and program direction.
+Assesses and balances programmatic needs for user experience, partner growth, information security, and compliance.
+    - Represents GSA at technical symposia and conferences.
+Serves on agency, interagency, and technical society committees of national importance as a recognized authority in software engineering.
+Develops cyberspace and information security workforce plans, strategies, and guidance to support cyberspace workforce manpower, personnel, training, and education requirements.
+Develops cyberspace and information security plans, strategy, and policy to support and align with organizational cyberspace missions and initiatives.
-  - Provides Leadership to Teams:
+  - Provides Leadership to Ad Hoc Teams:
-    -  Leads cross functional teams to develop innovative IT services.
+    - Leads cross-functional teams at scale in highly complex environments to develop innovative software and/or related secure and high impact digital services.
-    -  Plans, develops, and executes highly complex and intricate IT projects that transform the manner in which government leverages technology to serve the public.
-    -  Determines the size, skills, and roles necessary for a project team to deliver a product and identifies appropriate team members.
-    -  Engages leadership in the design, development and deployment of IT solutions leveraging current and emergent IT technologies and best practices.
+    - Focuses team efforts towards current goals and priorities, providing leadership in the design, development, and deployment of IT software, applications, programs, and/or services solutions leveraging current and emergent technologies and best practices.
+Mentors ad hoc team members, as necessary, evaluates and improves team practices, and establishes and/or ensures compliance with standards.
-    -  Implements and/or introduces the use of new IT technologies or tools within government agencies.
+    - Applies and tailors agile methodologies to meet different/changing delivery needs.
+Applies a wide range of qualitative and/or quantitative methods to assess and improve project effectiveness and/or associated complex management processes, projects, and systems.
   - Relationship Management:
+    - Serves as a liaison establishing and maintaining mutual understanding and cooperation with executive, management, and staff stakeholders within GSA and customer agencies.
-    - Works closely with customer agencies in a leadership role and navigates and works through conflicting priorities from stakeholders.
+    - Develops cooperative relationships working with customer agencies and navigates and works through conflicting priorities from stakeholders.
-    - Provides agency partners accurate, expert, and authoritative technical IT advice.
-    - Utilizes interpersonal skills to develop cooperative relationships.
+    - Ensures agency partners are fully engaged members of teams and helps them manage expectations with their stakeholders.
+Provides customer agencies technical advice, promoting best practices and working to overcome resistance to improvements and other changes.

 ## Qualifications

 Provide as much detail as possible on your resume so that we can evaluate your